Advise to the Education of Judges in Greenland

 · Evaluation

-We are responsible for the ongoing pedagogical sparring with up to 20 teachers about the programme development of the almost 50 courses, where we keep a sharp focus on participant logic and interactive learning methods.
+We are responsible for the ongoing pedagogical advice with up to 20 teachers on programme development of the almost 50 courses, where we keep a sharp focus on participant logic and interactive learning methods.

-We follow the graduates closely through our participation in the semester introductions and through our ongoing collection of their feedback on the courses through online questionnaires.
+We follow the graduates closely through our facilitation of the semester introductions and ongoing collection of participant feedback on the courses through online questionnaires.

 For each course, we prepare a final report with a documentation of the course program and materials and recommendations for any future initiatives in relation to the learning environment, teaching methods or content.
 Finally, we are responsible for clarifying the candidates’ need for repetition through self-evaluations, as well as for the pedagogical scaffolding of the participants’ project assignments.